wjgibson/limitless-automation-possibilities/Design/Architecture.md

 Correctly identifies what item from the database is a sequence, a step, or a control module.
 <h4>InstructLimits</h4>
 Nodes can only connect to certain items, so a check if capable is required.
-<h4>DownloadtoPLC</h4>
-Eventually, after creating a configuration, the user will want to send it to a PLC machine.
 <h4>LoginDetails</h4>
 Login to the system to protect the work done.
 <h3>React Flow</h3>